Cheapest Golden Visas: 13 updated EU and Caribbean options compared

 A Golden Visa is a residency by investment program allowing wealthy individuals to obtain residency in another country.
 Depending on the terms, an applicant can invest in real estate, government bonds or a state-approved project.

-Investors choose to apply for a Golden Visa for many reasons, including freedom of travel, new business opportunities, tax optimisation, and access to education and healthcare systems.
-In some cases, it’s also a chance to relocate to a country with a better climate.
+Investors choose Golden Visas for many reasons, including freedom of travel, new business opportunities, tax optimisation, and access to education and healthcare systems.
+In some cases, it's also a chance to relocate to a country with a better climate.

-Citizenship by investment programs in the Caribbean are also sometimes referred to as Golden Visas.
+Caribbean сitizenship by investment programs are also sometimes referred to as Golden Visas.
 While this designation is incorrect, Caribbean passports are often mentioned in the same conversation as they provide similar benefits and are great value for money.
+In such cases, the term “golden passport” is more accurate.

 7 benefits of the cheapest Golden Visas

-2. Freedom of travel.
-Becoming a resident in a European Union country increases global mobility, enabling visa-free travel to the other Schengen Area countries with a permitted stay of 90 days out of 180.
+Becoming a resident in a Schengen country increases global mobility, enabling visa-free travel to the other Schengen Area countries with a permitted stay of 90 days out of 180.

-7. Path to citizenship.
 Some countries issue a passport immediately after investment.
-In others, it’s necessary to maintain residency for a few years before being eligible for citizenship.
-In particular cases, though, it may only be a remote possibility for investors.
+In others, like the European Union states, it’s necessary to maintain residency for a few years before being eligible for citizenship.

 13 cheapest Golden Visas in the world